Lieb-Robinson bounds with exponential-in-volume tails: Hamiltonians with exponential tails

 \end{lem} \begin{proof} Fix an equivalence class $\mathcal S_c$ that couples $B_1, \dots, B_k$.
 As in the proof of Prop.~\ref{prop:double_commutator_bound}, we can bound the sum by

-We have skipped a few steps because the manipulations are the same as Prop.~\ref{prop:double_commutator_bound}.
-The significant difference is that each path needs to pass through a connected cluster, and the minimial cluster captures the number of boxes that it must either pass through or connect to the ball at the center.
-Therefore if the minimal cluster is of size $M_{\text{min}}$, the weight of this path is bounded by $W(X \backslash \{u_1, \dots, u_k\}) \leq h\mathrm{e}^{k\kappa}\mathrm{e}^{-\mu \kappa M_{\text{min}}}$, from which the bound on the summation of all possible subsets containing $u_1 \in \partial B_1, \dots, u_k \in \partial B_k$ follows as in Lem.~\ref{lem:factorsum}.
+We have skipped a few steps because the manipulations are the same as in Proposition~\ref{prop:double_commutator_bound}.
+The significant difference is that each path needs to pass through a connected cluster, and the minimal cluster captures the number of boxes that it must either pass through or connect to the ball at the center.
+Therefore if the minimal cluster is of size $M_{\text{min}}$, the weight of this path is bounded by $W(X \backslash \{u_1, \dots, u_k\}) \leq h\mathrm{e}^{k\kappa}\mathrm{e}^{-\mu \kappa M_{\text{min}}}$, from which the bound on the summation of all possible subsets containing $u_1 \in \partial B_1, \dots, u_k \in \partial B_k$ follows as in Lemma~\ref{lem:factorsum}.
 With this, we have

 Then we can bound the compound sum with a product:

 Inserting this into \eqref{eq:timebound} gives the desired result. \end{proof}